spiros1979/Vannet/README.md

 How It Works
 Data Collection

-# The ESP32 microcontroller reads data from Bosch sensors.
+# The Uno R4 reads data from Bosch sensors (Pirimoni BME680).
 Supported measurements include:
    - Humidity
    - Temperature